luanti-org/docs.luanti.org/content/for-players/installing-mods.md

 Mods can be installed from ContentDB in the "Browse online content" button in Luanti 5.0+.
 Mods downloaded this way are automatically installed and get checked for updates.
 See [Installing content](https://content.luanti.org/help/installing/).

-For mods downloaded manually, or on a server, you would clone the source repository or extract the Zip archive into your mods folder.
+For mods downloaded manually, you would clone the source repository or extract the Zip archive into your mods folder.

 To find your mods folder, go into the "About" tab and press the "Open User Data Directory" button.
 If there isn't already a mods folder there then create it.